 will convert the file game.skool into a bunch of HTML files.
-If any files named game.ref (e.g. game.ref, gamebugs.ref, game-pokes.ref and so on) also exist, they will be used to provide further information to the conversion process.
+If any files named game.ref (e.g. game.ref, gamebugs.ref, game-pokes.ref and so on) also exist, they will be used to provide further information to the conversion process, along with any extra files named in the RefFiles parameter in the [Config] section.